-Recent news about arsenic levels in baby foods – particularly rice cereal, a common first solid food for babies – may have you concerned.
+News about dangerous levels of arsenic and other heavy metals in baby foods may have you concerned.
 No parent wants to find out the food they thought was safe and nourishing could possibly put their child at risk.

 Where to go for information you can trust

 There's no doubt that more news will be shared about baby food safety.
 Some companies may capitalize on this news and market their products with labels such as natural or organic.
 However, it's important to know that even the label of "organic" does not mean there are no heavy metals present in food.
 Instead, it's more important to focus on feeding your child a variety of healthy foods.